 In November 2014, the Agency took certain actions intended to reduce the power costs of its members.
-These actions are a multi-faceted approach designed to provide members immediate rate relief in fiscal years 2015-2018 as well as other longer term rate relief.
+These actions are a multi-faceted approach designed to provide members immediate rate relief in fiscal years 2015-2018 as well as longer term rate relief.

 Asset portfolio management was one area which was targeted for improvement.
 The Agency worked with it members to facilitate the engagement of American Municipal Power, Inc. ("AMP") as the new portfolio manager for the members.
 The Agency anticipates that the additional knowledge and expertise of AMP in managing the power supply needs of the Agency's members will increase revenue and reduce expenses associated with the Agency's operations.
 The Agency also expects to draw upon AMP's knowledge and expertise on how best to utilize power assets owned by the Agency or its members.
-The Agency expects the Paducah Electric peaking plant to increase production with the new asset management.
+The Agency expects the Paducah Power System peaking plant to increase production with the new asset management.

-The Agency also contracted with Assured Guaranty Municipal Corp. and National Public Finance Guarantee Corporation to issue surety bonds for a portion of its debt service reserve fund.
-The issuance of surety bonds will provide \$22 million of cash which the Agency will use to reduce its principal obligations on the Agency's 2010 and 2007B revenue bonds.
-A reduction in principal of the outstanding Agency bonds should translate to a reduction to member power bills.
+The Agency also contracted with Assured Guaranty Municipal Corp. to issue a surety bond for a portion of its debt service reserve fund.
+The issuance of a surety bond will provide \$6.5 million of cash which the Agency will use to reduce its principal obligations on the Agency's 2010 revenue bonds.
+A reduction in principal of the outstanding Agency bonds translates to a reduction to member power bills.